niplav/site/range_and_forecasting_accuracy.md

 forecasts.

-In this case, this means taking the forecasts on all questions with a given range, and calculating the brier score on these forecasts, sorting them into buckets related to range.
+In this case, this means taking the forecasts on all questions with a given range and calculating the brier score on these forecasts.

 ### Determining the Range of a Question